algorithmiaio/dev-center/_pages/algorithm-development/languages/javascript.md

 The first algorithm that we'll create will take a JSON formatted object, which has been passed as input by the user.
 However, you don't need to worry about deserializing the JSON; it is done automatically before the call to `apply()`.

-Your algorithm will output a JSON formatted object, which the user will consume via an API call to the algorithm path found at the bottom of the algorithm description page.
+Your algorithm will output a JSON formatted object, returned via the callback function `cb`, which the user will consume via an API call to the algorithm path found at the bottom of the algorithm description page.
 This path is based on your Algorithmia user name and the name of your algorithm, so if you are "demo" and your algorithm is "TokenizeText", then the path for version 0.1.1 of your algorithm will be `demo/TokenizeText/0.1.1`

 ### Working with Basic Data Structures